Los Verdes Seniors Golf Club

 10. Lost ball and OB Players who hit a ball OB or into an area in which the ball may be easily lost are encouraged to hit a provisional ball from that location immediately.
 Should a provisional ball not be played and the ball is determined to be lost or OB, players are then mandated to take relief under a 2 stroke penalty, dropping a new ball in the area comprised by 2 club lengths from where the ball was deemed to have crossed the margin and a point 2 club lengths into the fairway equal distance from the hole.
 In the case of a lost ball the same rule applies from the area where the lost ball is best estimated to have been lost.

 11. Drainage ditches: (Not currently adopted by the LVMC).
 Drainage ditches are considered immovable obstructions and already allow for complete relief when they interfere with either stroke or stance.
-The committee has expanded that rule to allow a similar drop IF the ball is virtually certain to be lost because it rolled along the ditch and cannot be found IF THE BALL IS NOT FOUND AND IS NOT VIRTUALLY CERTAIN TO HAVE ROLLED DOWN THE DITCH, IT MUST BE TREATED AS A LOST BALL AND THE ABOVE RULE APPLIED.
+The committee has expanded that rule to allow a similar drop at the estimated point of entry into the ditch IF the ball is virtually certain to be lost because it rolled along the ditch and cannot be found IF THE BALL IS NOT FOUND AND IS NOT VIRTUALLY CERTAIN TO HAVE ROLLED DOWN THE DITCH, IT MUST BE TREATED AS A LOST BALL AND THE ABOVE RULE APPLIED.

-14. Disturbed area within sand traps: Balls which come to rest in a disturbed area of a bunker (foot print, stroke splash, or area that should have been raked) may be lifted and the area disturbed can be raked or smoothed as it should have been.
-The ball should then be replaced in the original spot prior to correcting the disturbed area.
-This does NOT exempt players from the proper etiquette of raking the bunkers and members are all expected to restore disruptions caused by walking in and out, taking stance, and splash marks from shot.
-Please restore the bunker upon completion of your shot and IF TIME PERMITS correct any other nearby disturbed areas.
+14. Disturbed area within sand traps: Balls which come to rest in a disturbed area of a bunker (foot print, stroke splash, or area that should have been raked) may be lifted and placed in the nearest spot that avoids the disturbed area, no closer to the hole.
+Please rake and smooth the bunker upon completion of your shot and IF TIME PERMITS correct any other nearby disturbed areas.

 Any player participating in a simultaneous men’s or women’s club tournament during a seniors club event, must play in accordance with their respective clubs rules and cannot include seniors local rules unless also adopted by their respective clubs.